MicrosoftDocs/edge-developer/microsoft-edge/develop-web-microsoft-edge.md

 ms.technology: devtools
 ms.date: 02/14/2022
 ---
-# Develop webpages and products for Microsoft Edge
+# Develop for the web with Microsoft Edge

-Develop webpages and products for Microsoft Edge by using Microsoft Edge DevTools, Microsoft Edge extensions, Progressive Web Apps, WebDriver automation, WebView2, and more.
+Develop for the web with Microsoft Edge by using Microsoft Edge DevTools, Microsoft Edge extensions, Progressive Web Apps, WebDriver automation, WebView2, and more.

 <!-- ====================================================================== -->